 Email is the primary medium of communication for the team at CFR Rinkens.
 The clients who want their cars shipped, the shipping partners, agents, other vendors—everyone communicates with them via emails.

 And the number of emails is huge.
 The support team has 14 members and they handle more than 20,000 emails every month.
 It’s extremely important for them to take care of every email within a reasonable time frame, even if it’s just an acknowledgment.

 Handling customer emails from personal inboxes curbed visibility

 The customer support team was majorly using individual email accounts to communicate with everyone outside the organization.
 It certainly had that personal touch but it came with a whole array of problems.

 The team leads lacked visibility into what was going on with the emails as most conversations were siloed in personal inboxes.
 It would become difficult for the team leads to find out if their team has taken care of a certain email or not.
 There was always a need for more visibility and accountability.

-The team started creating shared inboxes which could be handled by a group of people together.
-They requested everyone to write to the support@ email address and not to individuals.
+The team started creating shared inboxes that could be handled by a group of people together.
+They requested everyone to write to the [email protected] email address and not to individuals.
 It seemed like a game-changer.
 Everyone now had access to the same set of emails.
 The team leads could see all the incoming emails in one place.

 Assigning emails was anything but intuitive.
 There were a lot of internal emails doing the rounds.
 Email threads would grow uncontrollably and chaos reigned.
 Finding the status of emails was still a challenge.